Peill + Putzler Kibo Pyramid Table Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Peill + Putzler, Düren, (West) Germany.

-Other versions: Made in 3 sizes, a version of 32 cm / 12.59” was also produced.
-The base was made in chrome, brushed aluminium, gold coloured brushed anodized aluminium and black anodized aluminium.
+Other versions: This Peill + Putzler Kibo pyramid table lamp exists in 3 sizes, a version of 32 cm / 12.59” was also produced.
+The base was made in chrome, brushed aluminium, gold coloured brushed anodised aluminium and black anodised aluminium.